Online Local Advertising for Small Businesses: How Neighbors Find You Online

 There’s no single “best” platform — it depends on your business.
 Google Search, Google Maps, and Google Local Services Ads work best for high-intent services, while social media ads are great for visibility and promotions.
 The strongest results usually come from combining search and social, not choosing just one.

-Is online local advertising effective for small businesses?
+Is local online advertising for small businesses effective?

 How can a small business attract more local customers?